ROCKHAPPENZ.com homepage

 The Plainsman - 110 Lichfield Street

-Lichfield, High + Manchester St intersection, east of The Plainsman
+Lichfield, High and Manchester Streets intersection, east of The Plainsman

 Plainsman sign seen from Manchester Street